Bos Meadery looking to relocate due to high-rise development

 Bos said she and DeVault hope to relocate in central or East Madison, but are open to other areas.

-They have 2,500 square feet for the Mead Hall, plus a storage area, and are looking for a similarly sized space.
-Bos said they would consider something larger if it means splitting off some space to share with a coffee shop or bakery or some other small business.
+They have 2,500 square feet for the Mead Hall, plus a storage area, and are looking for a similar-size space.
+Bos said they would consider something larger if it means splitting off some space to share with a coffee shop, bakery or some other small business.

 Bos said they considered moving into the new building, but the rent would be more expensive and they’d lose parking, a loading dock and storage space.